Dover Plains, New York: History

 In 1882 the postmaster was George T. Belding; the post office operated out of his store.
-ThisJames Ketcham's grandsons, William and John, were farmers who also had a successful marble business.
+James Ketcham's grandsons, William and John, were farmers who also had a successful marble business.
 At the time of the Civil War, John H. Ketcham was appointed to the War Committee for Dutchess and Columbia counties, and commissioned to raise a regiment.
 The 150th New York Infantry saw action at Gettysburg and during Sherman's March to the Sea.
 Wounded at Argyle Island, John H. Ketcham rose through the ranks to Brigadier general, later brevetted Major general.
 After leaving the service, he served at least seven terms in Congress.
 Dr. George Marvin Wellman came to Dover Plains in 1869, having served during the war as Ward Master in the hospitals in Washington, D.C.

 David Maher was born in Ireland and came to Dover Plains in 1862.
 He owned the Dover Plains Marble Works.
 The weekly Dover Press was established in 1878 by Samuel B.Shaw.
 Seth Deacon's Dover Plains Review was established in 1908 and ran about a year.
-The Dover Plains Bank was organized in 1857 with officers David L. Belding as President and John H. Ketcham Vice President.
+The Dover Plains Bank was organized in 1857 with officers David L. Belding as president and John H. Ketcham Vice President.
 It re-organized in 1865 as a national bank.
 The Reading Room Association was organized in 1877 by the Rev. James M. Bruce and others.
 Samuel B. Shaw was the first secretary.
 The Dover Plains Library was established about 1899.

 The J.H.
 Ketcham Hose Co. was organized in 1903.
 Dr. George B. Chapman owned Midfield Dairy Farm.
 He served on the Board of Education in 1908 when the new Union Free School at Dover was established.
 The McDermott Milk Company had a large factory at Dover Plains, processing 100 cans of milk a day.
 Hall & Ferguson's cold storage plant had a capacity for 15,000 barrels of fruit.